jangler/lgbtasm/README.md

 ### `decompile(block, delimiter)`

-Converts a string of machine code into an asm string with instructions separated by the optional `delimiter` argument, which defaults to `'\n'`.
+Converts a string of machine code into an asm string.
 Generates an error if an opcode is invalid, or if not enough bytes remain in the string to satisfy an instruction's argument.
+The optional `opts` table can have the fields:

+- `delim`, a sequence of characters that separates instructions in the output (default `'\n'`).
+- `defs`, a table of string -> number mappings as if constructed by a series of `define` commands.
+16-bit values that unambiguously match an entry will use the corresponding symbol.

 ```
 > lgbtasm = require 'lgbtasm'
-> lgbtasm.decompile('\xb8\xc9', '; ')
+> lgbtasm.decompile('\xb8\xc9', {delim = '; '})
 cp b; ret
+> lgbtasm.decompile('\xfa\xc5\xc6', {defs = {x = 0xc6c5}})
+ld a,(x)
 ```